mjkoster/interfaces/draft-ietf-core-interfaces.md

 Acknowledgements
 ================
 Acknowledgement is given to colleagues from the SENSEI project who were critical in the initial development of the well-known REST interface concept, to members of the IPSO Alliance where further requirements for interface descriptions have been discussed, and to Szymon Sasin, Cedric Chauvenet, Daniel Gavelle and Carsten Bormann who have provided useful discussion and input to the concepts in this document.
+Ari Keränen provided updated SenML examples.

 Changelog
 =========